FREQUENTLY ASKED QUESTIONS - 2017

 Is there a cut-off date as to when we can join the Global Game Jam®?

-Site registration normally opens in October, and we encourage all sites to sign up by the end of November.
+Site registration normally opens early October, and we encourage all sites to sign up by mid November.
 After December 1st, it may be more difficult to register.
 Because there is a fair amount of preparation needed to put together a jam, we think you should plan as far ahead as possible and register before December 1st.

 The Global Game Jam® is supposed to be fun and collaborative, with a goal to keep things very simple.
 We provide structure, guidance and help for all locations participating in the GGJ.
 As a rule, we expect that no team/makers of a game will illegally exploit others' IP, and that in turn, everything created becomes part of the public domain.
 All participants agree that their participation in the Global Game Jam® will hold no one liable for any loss or damage.